 Pretty straight forward, right?
 On to the next point.

 We’ll cover specifics below, but for those who are precise with their food tracking, this allows you to enjoy a bit of everything.
 On higher carb days, you can fit in more pasta, rice, Skittles, or whatever else your carb of choice may be.

 And those low-carb days?
 Be miserable no more.
 The extra fat means you can eat more steak, whole eggs, buffalo wings, or anything else you fancy.
 Hell, you can even throw butter in your coffee, if you’re that kind of weirdo.

 Ah, the fun stuff: now you get to read directions and do math things.

 If you want to try carb cycling, there are three different methods I like to use with my clients.
-All have their place, and while carb cycling can be effective for bulking phases, the examples below are set up for fat loss.
+They all have their place, and while carb cycling can be effective for bulking phases, the examples below are set up for fat loss.